The browser you are using is no longer supported. Please switch to Edge or Chrome

 To obtain a blood sample this will involve attending a phlebotomy clinic so that a sample of your blood can be sent to the Pathology laboratory for testing.

-When you attend the clinic, the phlebotomist will call you into a clinic room and after confirming your identity will take blood from a vein in your arm with a small needle into a blood bottle.
-Once the blood bottle (or bottles- dependant on the types of blood test required) is full, the needle will be removed.
+When you attend the clinic, the phlebotomist will call you into a clinic room.
+After confirming your identity, they will take blood from a vein in your arm with a small needle into a blood bottle.
+Once the blood bottle (or bottles, dependent on the types of blood test required) is full, the needle will be removed.

-If you have any concerns, are nervous or feel unwell before or after having your blood tests done, then please Inform the Phlebotomists.
+If you have any concerns, are nervous, or feel unwell before or after having your blood tests done, please inform the Phlebotomists.

-If you are needle phobic and anxious, please also make the Phlebotomists aware prior to be seen to enable us to provide reassurance.
+If you are needle phobic and anxious, please also make the Phlebotomists aware prior to being seen to enable us to provide reassurance.

 Do I need to do anything to prepare for a blood test?